Certificate II in Conservation and Ecosystem Management

 Delivery location

-This qualification will provide you with the practical skills and knowledge to gain employment in the conservation and ecosystem management industry including weed management companies, native revegetation nurseries, local councils, and mining, horticulture and landscaping organisations.
+This qualification will provide you with the practical skills and knowledge to gain employment in the conservation and ecosystem management industry, including opportunities with weed management companies, native revegetation nurseries, local councils, and organisations in the mining, horticulture, and landscaping sectors.

-You can attain a triple qualification that includes Certificate II in Conservation and Ecosystem Management, Certificate II in Landscaping and Certificate II in Horticulture by enrolling in an additional unit.
+You can give your career a boost by achieving a triple qualification!
+Enrolling in an additional unit, you can achieve a triple qualification that includes: ✅ Certificate II in Conservation and Ecosystem Management ✅ Certificate II in Landscaping ✅ Certificate II in Horticulture

 Delivery location